fstuck37/aws.ec2.linux/README.md

 AWS Instance
 =============

-This module deploys an AWS Instance.
+This module deploys an AWS Instance and installs Terraform, Terraforming, Go and some other utilities.

 Example
 ------------